 Santorini in September 2026: Weather, Harvest Season & Insider Tips

 September is Santorini’s best-kept secret.
-The Aegean sea is at its warmest (25–26°C), the crowds thin out dramatically, prices drop 20–30% from August peaks, and the island enters its most magical season: the Assyrtiko grape harvest.
-If you can only visit once, make it September.
+The Aegean sits at its warmest — 25–26°C — crowds drop off dramatically, prices fall 20–30% from the August peak, and the island shifts into what I think is its most interesting season: the Assyrtiko grape harvest.
+I’ve visited in both August and September.
+It’s not a close comparison.

 Santorini September Weather